zackshen/babel-plugin-add-attribute/README.md

+# An experimental babel plugin for adding custom attribute into element in build time.
+The plugin is not yet complete.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>